 I’ve seen objective metrics, like sales, costs, expenses, calls, subscriptions, downloads, visits, page views, minutes per call, or unique visitors work pretty well, especially when they’re part of a regular planning process.
 I still remember how well the metrics worked in my first job, as an editor for United Press International, when they gave us scores for how many newspapers used our stories instead of Associated Press.

 So, with that in mind, here’s a (relatively) new facility to put numbers behind your social media efforts.
-Think about this as a tool for managing Twitter performance (if you don’t see the video, click here for the source site.)
+Think about this as a tool for managing Twitter performance.

 So the magic here is that Klout gives you a numeric score for your Twitter presence.
 I’m pleased.
 I’m a 45, which is 90th percentile.
 Sure Guy Kawasaki’s at 100, but my 45 beats a lot of people I know and respect.
 (What?
 Me competitive?).